|

 After the coup attempt in 2016, there were strong efforts to root out suspected rebel sympathizers in public offices.

-Typically it is celebrated with special memorial services for the armed forces, police, and others who were killed in helping stop the coup attempt.
+President Erdogan established this holiday not long after the coup attempt took place and is celebrated with special memorial services for the armed forces, police, and others who were killed in helping stop the coup attempt.

 It is a highly controversial holiday as there were sympathizers on both sides.
+As a foreigner, it is best to be careful and aware of your words and actions on a day like today.

 Victory Day